 “You’re not Sara Tasker, are you?”

 Shit!
 Shitshitshit!
 MARK ACTUAL HAMILL knows my name and for a horrible moment I think it might be because I am banned from being near him.
-I sometimes (ok, often) tweet sliiightly inappropriate Luke Skywalker fanart pictures at him, because my google skills are rad, & it’s pretty funny, tbh.
+I occasionally (ok, often) tweet sliiightly inappropriate Luke Skywalker fanart pictures at him, because my google skills are rad, & he clicks like and I scream a bit it’s all a bit of fun, tbh.
 At least, I thought it was!
 Maybe I’ve misread his response and he’s actually furious about it?

 But this is Mark Hamill, nicest man on earth, so of course he is not.
 “Your presence on twitter is really something” he tells me.
 “What do you search for to find these pictures??“.